peastman/quantum/source/postulates.rst

 There is no physics in these two postulates.
 They just establish a mathematical vocabulary.
 Taken on their own, they mean nothing and predict nothing.
-So if you have trouble understanding what it means for a Hermitian operator to represent a measurable quantity like position or momentum, that is because there is nothing to understand.
+So if you have trouble understanding what it means for a Hermitian operator to represent a measurable quantity like position or momentum, that is because there is nothing to understand!
 The physics comes in the next two postulates.

 .. admonition:: Postulate 3 (the Schrödinger equation)